 And once that is done, we should run the

-python3 command to see if our version is matching.
+python3 command to see if our version matches.

-However, it's a bit of a mission to type the number three after Python manually.
+However, it's a bit of a mission to manually type the number three after Python.

 To fix that, we can add a new alias to link